 Above: The Full leaf.
 Below: 1st photo - The terminal leaflet of the compound leaf is more ovate than the lateral leaflets.
 2nd photo - Black Locust has perfect flowers with 5 unequal white petals (pea-like) and a reddish-green 5-pointed calyx, in showy drooping clusters from the tips of new growth.

 Below: 1st photo - Detail of the petal arrangement.
 Note the yellow on the erect "standard".
-2nd photo - The stamens, pistil and style are hidden with the two keel petals.
+2nd photo - With the two keel petals and a lateral removed, the stamens, pistil and style are revealed.

 Below: Fertile flowers mature in the autumn forming a brown, flattened legume pod, 3 to 4 inches long, containing 4 to 8 kidney shaped smooth reddish-brown seeds.
 Pods normally remain attached to the tree into the winter.